YiLimath/YiLimath.github.io/_posts/2025-05-16-blog-post-1-Consciousness.md

   - Consciousness
 ---

-The aim of this series of notes is to study the Consciousness from the point of view of mathematical physics.
+The aim of this series of notes is to study consciousness from the point of view of mathematical physics.